 Green tripe means that the tripe hasn’t been processed (neither bleached, cleaned, nor scalded), which is why you won’t find green tripe in human supermarkets.

 Crumbly Texture Makes These Green Tripe Treats A Perfect Food Topper

 The tripe these particular freeze-dried treats are made of is sourced from the stomach muscles of USA raised, free range cows.

 They come in a 4 oz resealable bag, which actually makes it great to take along on road trips.
 The texture is pretty crumbly though, which is why I wouldn’t recommend taking those treats along to a training class.

-They do make a fantastic food topper, however, and can be used to transition a dog from kibble to raw food, to entice a picky eater to dig in at mealtime, or as a snack in-between!
+However, they do make a fantastic dog food topper.
+Additionally, they can also be used to transition a dog from kibble to raw.